|52.02||Bylaws and amendments, approval.|

 In addition to the interest charged on loans, the borrowing member may be required to pay all reasonable expenses incurred in connection with the making, closing, disbursing, extending, readjusting, or renewing of personal or real estate loans.
 The commissioner of commerce may prescribe by rule which of said expenses may be charged to the member and may further prescribe maximum amounts which may be charged.

-A credit union may borrow from any source, or sources, sums not exceeding in the aggregate 50 percent of its unimpaired assets.
+Subdivision 1.
+40 percent of unimpaired assets.
+A credit union may borrow from any source, or sources, sums not exceeding in the aggregate 40 percent of its unimpaired assets.
 For the purposes of this subdivision, "unimpaired assets" mean total assets less borrowings, including all forms of indebtedness, accounts payable, and any amount by which reserves and undivided earnings will not be adequate to meet the reserve requirements caused by classified assets.

 (a) Short-term adjustment credit to cushion deposit or share outflows pending an orderly adjustment of assets and liabilities;